vvo/docs/source/includes/_auth.md

   }
 }).then(function(data) { console.log("Got repositories: %o", data); });
 ```

-A jQuery Ajax request to the BitBucket API to get a user's repositories would look like -->

 The token variables here are the token and secret you get back from the call to netlify.authenticate().